InspectProInspectPro

 Look at the photos

 Photos provide context that text alone cannot.
 Look at each photo alongside the written finding.
-If the inspector has annotated the images, this makes it much easier to understand exactly what they are pointing out.
+Annotated images make it much easier to understand exactly what the inspector is pointing out.

 Ask questions

-If anything in the report is unclear, contact the inspector and ask.
+If anything in the report is unclear, contact the inspector.
 A good inspector will take the time to explain their findings and help you understand the implications.

 Get quotes for significant work

 If the report identifies major or significant defects, get quotes from relevant tradespeople before making a final decision.
-This gives you a realistic picture of the remediation cost, which you can use in negotiations with the vendor.
+This gives you a realistic picture of remediation cost, which you can use in negotiations.

 Cost expectations

 A standard pre-purchase building inspection in New Zealand typically costs between $400 and $800 for a residential property.
-This includes the on-site inspection and a written report.
+Factors influencing pricing include:

 • Property size — a two-bedroom unit costs less to inspect than a five-bedroom house